Cxp0609/Parallel-Distributed-Program/README.md

 Pip install requests
 pip install asyncio
 pip install aiohttp
-Change Ip address to the current one on both client and server file Port number change is optional
+Change IP address to the current one on the server file To run client-server type "python client.py 192.168.12.114:443" 192.168.12.114 is an example IP address
+Port number change is optional